TuragaLab/DECODE/README.md

 Details about the installation can be found in the [documentation](https://decode.readthedocs.io).

+### DECODE cloud
+Please reach out to Lucas (lrm@lrm.dev) if you want to use DECODE, but you do not have the right hardware, or want to use it at a larger scale.

 ## Video Tutorial
 As part of the virtual [I2K 2020](https://www.janelia.org/you-janelia/conferences/from-images-to-knowledge-with-imagej-friends) conference we organized a workshop on DECODE.
 Please find the video below.